mehulagg/gitlab/doc/user/packages/go_proxy/index.md

 The Go proxy for GitLab is under development, and isn't ready for production use due to [potential performance issues with large repositories](https://gitlab.com/gitlab-org/gitlab/-/issues/218083).

-It is deployed behind a feature flag that is _disabled by default_.
+It's deployed behind a feature flag that is _disabled by default_.

 [GitLab administrators with access to the GitLab Rails console](../../../administration/feature_flags.md) can enable it for your instance.